-The organization came up with a solution—it defined fixed teams based upon product lines, and focused upon managing work packages for the teams instead of managing team composition, i.e. fitting the work to the team i.s.o. changing teams to get the work done.
+The organization came up with a solution — it defined fixed teams based upon product lines, and focused upon managing work packages for the teams instead of managing team composition, i.e. fitting the work to the team i.s.o. changing teams to get the work done.
 The result was that the long-lived teams became more coherent and better at managing and improving themselves.
 Team members got more chances to work together and build relationships.
 One drawback was that occasionally team members did not work together on tasks, since tasks that were not related were combined into a work package for a team increment in order to use the available capacity.
 But even in those situations, team members supported each other, and the team as a whole performed better.
 The organization learned that, though it is not easy to keep teams stable, it is possible and it can really give a performance boost to the teams.

 Establishing conditions for stable long-lived teams

 The way that Scrum is introduced to teams, and the freedom that teams have to adapt it to their needs and to become self-organizing is one of the success factors for using Scrum and getting benefits.
 Teams have to discover their own ways of collaboration and organizing the work to be done, where agile coaches can help them with short cycled improvements and with a toolbox of retrospective techniques, to help teams to inspect and adapt their way of working.
 Scrum masters and agile coaches must insist that teams are kept stable, and get the time to develop themselves.